fberlinger/FISH/BlueSim/README.md

 Manually following instructions on https://github.com/maartenbreddels/ipyvolume.

-## Upload code for an experiment on the virtual BlueBots
+## Upload Code for an Experiment on the Virtual BlueBots

 Go to the subfolder `fishfood` and copy one of the following files ending in `.py` to the current `BlueSim` folder: